PriyankaMurthy39/Revenue_Sales_Analytics/README.md

 # Revenue & Sales Performance Analytics Dashboard

+## 📌 Problem Statement
+Many companies struggle to monitor and analyze their sales performance across products and regions.
+They often miss insights on which categories or regions are most profitable and how discount strategies impact overall profitability.
+This can lead to lost revenue and inefficient business decisions.

-## Overview
+## 📊 Dataset
-This project focuses on analyzing sales performance using Power BI.
-The dashboard provides insights into revenue, profit, and profitability across product categories and regions, as well as the impact of discounting on profits.
-It also includes a time-based analysis to understand revenue trends over months.
+- **Rows:** 500–1000 (sample dataset, can vary)
+- **Columns:** Order Date, Product Category, Product Name, Region, Revenue, Profit, Discount
+- **Source:** Simulated sales dataset for Power BI analytics practice

-## Tools Used
+## 🛠 Tools Used
 - Power BI Desktop
 - DAX (for calculated measures)
-- Excel (for sample dataset, if applicable)
+- Excel (for initial dataset preparation, optional)

-## Key Features
+## 📈 Key Analysis Performed
 - Total Revenue, Total Profit, and Average Profit Margin KPIs
-- Category-wise and Region-wise Revenue & Profit Analysis
+- Revenue and Profit by Product Category
+- Revenue by Region
-- Discount vs Profit Scatter Chart
+- Discount vs Profit analysis using scatter chart
-- Revenue Trend Over Time
+- Revenue Trend Over Time (Feb → Mar)

-- Professional insights added in text boxes
+## 🔍 Insights Generated
+- **Electronics** is the top-performing category in revenue and profit
+- Higher discounts often **reduce profitability**, visible in the scatter chart
+- Revenue decreased from **February (₹XX,XXX) to March (₹XX,XXX)**
+- Average Profit Margin is **calculated using DAX measures** for accurate aggregation

-## Screenshots
+## 📷 Screenshots
 ### Dashboard Overview
 ![Dashboard Overview](dashboard_overview.png)